Arbint/ConferenceQuerySystem/README.md

 ## Structure

-The system is has 5 major modules:
+The system has 5 major modules:

 * The app module ```app.py```